saketl7/Lane-Detection/README.md

 **5. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.**

+In Perspective Transformation, we can change the perspective of a given image or video for getting better insights about the required information.
+In Perspective Transformation, we need provide the points on the image from which want to gather information by changing the perspective.
+We also need to provide the points inside which we want to display our image.
+Then, we get the perspective transform from the two given set of points and wrap it with the original image.

 ## Conclusion
 The experimental results show that the algorithm can accurately identify the road lane-line and give the deviated